RockRobotic/rock-doc/docs/quickstart/first-setup.md

 ## Configure the LiDAR

-In order to obtain as accurate as possible data from the LiDAR, the unit needs to be configured for the data acquisition vehicle.
+In order to obtain accurate data from the LiDAR, the unit needs to be configured for the data acquisition vehicle.
 [See Geometry Configuration for details](../lidar-details/geometry-configuration.md).
 If using the LiDAR as designed and shipped from Rock Robotic, then this information will already be configured.
 If you are using a custom configuration, refer to the [Community](https://community.rockrobotic.com) for additional help.

 ## Setup your Base Station